 Children’s Hospital of Wisconsin ranks among the nation’s best by U.S. News & World Report

-introduced the Best Children’s Hospitals rankings in 2007 to help families of sick children find the best medical care available.
+U.S. News introduced the Best Children’s Hospitals rankings in 2007 to help families of children with rare or life-threatening illnesses find the best medical care available.
 The rankings open the door to an array of detailed information about each hospital’s performance.

-Five-sixths of each hospital’s score relied on patient outcomes and the care-related resources each hospital makes available.
-To gather clinical data, U.S. News sent a clinical questionnaire to 183 pediatric hospitals.
-The remaining one-sixth of the score derived from a survey of 450 pediatric specialists and subspecialists in each specialty over three years.
-The 4,500 physicians were asked where they would send the sickest children in their specialty, setting aside location and expense.
+Most of each hospital’s score relied on patient outcomes and care-related resources.
+U.S. News garnered clinical data from a detailed questionnaire sent to 184 pediatric hospitals.
+A sixth of the score came from annual surveys of pediatric specialists and subspecialists in each specialty in 2013, 2014 and 2015.
+They were asked where they would send the sickest children in their specialty, setting aside considerations of location and expense.

 About Children’s Hospital of Wisconsin

 Children’s Hospital of Wisconsin is the region’s only independent health care system dedicated solely to the health and well-being of children.
 The hospital, with locations in Milwaukee and Neenah, Wis., is recognized as one of the leading pediatric health care centers in the United States.
-It is ranked No. 4 in the nation by Parents magazine and ranked in nine specialty areas in U.S. News & World Report’s 2013-14 Best Children’s Hospitals report.
+It is ranked in 9 specialty areas in U.S. News & World Report’s 2015-16 Best Children’s Hospitals report.
 Children’s provides primary care, specialty care, urgent care, emergency care, community health services, foster and adoption services, child and family counseling, child advocacy services and family resource centers.
-In 2012, Children’s invested more than $117 million in the community to improve the health status of children through medical care, advocacy, education and pediatric medical research.
+In 2013, Children’s invested more than $105 million in the community to improve the health status of children through medical care, advocacy, education and pediatric medical research.
 Children’s achieves its mission in part through donations from individuals, corporations and foundations and is proud to be a member of Children’s Miracle Network Hospitals.
 For more information, visit the website at chw.org.